klum-dsl/klum-ast/wiki/Basics.md

 are created as protected.
 This essentially means that they cannot be changed directly by a user of the DSL.
 They can only be changed via custom mutator (or lifecycle) methods or other setters.

+## BUILDER
+'BUILDER' fields are not externally readable, but the dsl methods are created as public.
+This means that the field is not part of the visible model, but can bet use to set the actual fields in a later phase.

 ## TRANSIENT
 `TRANSIENT` fields are similar in that they don't get dsl methods either.
 However, in contrast to all other fields, the retain a public setter in the model, taking them effectively